-- Please refer to our adoption application for current adoption fees.
+- Please refer to our NCGL Adoption Form for current adoption fees.

-All dogs are spayed/neutered, vaccinated, teeth cleaned if needed and dewormed.
-Your Greyhound comes to you with a martingale collar, a leash, a dog tag with tag collar and a kennel muzzle.
-Your dog tag will have a toll free number people can call if they find your Greyhound (we recommend you also have a tag with your contact information on your dogs).
+All dogs are spayed/neutered, vaccinated, teeth cleaned if needed, and dewormed.
+Your Greyhound comes to you with a martingale collar, a leash, a dog tag with a tag collar, and a kennel muzzle.
+Your dog tag will have a toll-free number people can call if they find your Greyhound (we recommend you also have a tag with your contact information on your dogs).
 The dogs are bathed, toenails trimmed, and some basic introduction to living in a home is done.
-The dogs are also tested to see if they are cat friendly, kid friendly and small dog friendly.
+The dogs are also tested to see if they are cat-friendly, kid-friendly, and small dog friendly.
 All of this work helps to ensure a good placement with the right family.

 We offer a lot of support for you after adoption.